Your completely science-backed guide to why everyone is wrong and red meat is super, super good for you.

 Still, this woman seemed unconvinced.
 And little old me, all out of science.

 Finally, I just said this.
 You know what?
 Fine.
 Maybe you’re right.
-Maybe despite all my sciencey talk, red meat ain’t good for me.
+Maybe despite all my sciencey talk, red meat ain’t good for you.
 But you know what?
 I don’t care.
 I love red meat.
 I love it with my belly and my heart and my intestines and anything else it might cause damage to do.

 Even if you told me that you could 100% GUARANTEE that eating red meat was going to take 10 years off my life, I wouldn’t stop.